-St. Louis Circuit Attorney’s Office to dismiss some cases of marijuana possession under 100 grams
+St. Louis to dismiss some cases of marijuana possession

 Gardner told the Post-Dispatch, “that these cases are hampering our ability to administer justice for the people of the City of St. Louis.”

-As such, she has instructed her chief warrant officer to review cases of marijuana possession under 100 grams, and if there are no “aggravating circumstances” the case will be dismissed.
+As such, she has instructed her chief warrant officer to review cases of marijuana possession under 100 grams, and if there are no “aggravating circumstances,” the case would be dismissed.

-Cases involving low-level drug possession, possession of drug paraphernalia were the offender has little or no criminal history could also be dismissed after a review.
+Cases involving low-level drug possession, possession of drug paraphernalia where the offender has little or no criminal history could also be dismissed after a review.

 The St. Louis Board of Aldermen has already passed an ordinance that cut the fine for possession of marijuana for 35 grams and under to a maximum fine of $25.